-The easiest way to find a villager is to look for a village!
-These collections of buildings appear scattered throughout the world, and will look different depending on the local climate.
+The easiest way to find a Villager is to look for a village!
+These collections of buildings appear scattered throughout the world and will look different depending on the local climate.
 Be cautious when approaching a new location.
 The Village and Pillage update has added some new inhabitants to the Minecraft overworld, and many of them won’t be happy to see you.
 These unhappy villagers include:

 - Zombie Villagers

-In every village, you can find blocks like the Fletching Table, the Lectern, the Barrel, and more that act as “job sites” for villagers.
-Any nearby villager can claim one of these job sites and start offering relevant trades to the player.
+In every village, you can find blocks like the Fletching Table, the Lectern, the Barrel, and more that act as “job sites” for Villagers.
+Any nearby Villager can claim one of these job sites and start offering relevant trades to the player.
 For example, the Lectern is the job site for the Librarian, who will buy paper from you if you talk to them.
-There’s a lot to learn when it comes to trading with villagers, but to get started just talk to each villager and see what kind of trades they can offer.
+There’s a lot to learn when it comes to trading with Villagers, but to get started, just talk to each Villager and see what kind of trades they can offer.

 When you first get to a village, you may already see some big-headed babies running around!
-Baby villagers take 20 real-world minutes to grow up, and once they’re fully grown they’ll latch onto any unattended job site and start offering trades.
+Baby villagers take 20 real-world minutes to grow up, and once they’re fully grown, they’ll latch onto any unattended job site and start offering trades.
 Unlike other mobs in Minecraft, villagers can’t be bred on command just by feeding them a specific item.
 Instead, they plan out their families, deciding to breed on their own if the two main requirements are met.

-- 3 loaves of bread
+- 3 Bread

-- 12 carrots
+- 12 Carrots

-- 12 potatoes
+- 12 Potatoes

-Changes in 1.14
+Changes in Minecraft version 1.14

 Now, the Villagers have developed some standards of living.
-In order for two villagers to have a child, there must be a bed for each of them to sleep in, plus one for the child.
-This means that big rooms with lots of beds and a steady food source are the new magic formula for pumping out villager babies.
+In order for two Villagers to have a child, there must be one bed for each of them to sleep in, plus one for the child.
+This means that big rooms with lots of beds and a steady food source are the new magic formula for pumping out Villager babies.

 The rooms must be big enough that the beds have at least two empty blocks of space above them.
-This will give room for the new baby villager to jump on the bed.
-Remember: you need three beds lined next to each other in total to breed the child.
+This will give room for the new baby Villager to jump on the bed.
+Remember, you need three beds lined next to each other in total to breed the child.

 Exceeding the Limits

-The biggest issue with breeding villagers is that any village will eventually stop growing once there are no more unoccupied beds available for a new baby.
-This issue can be best solved by sending the newborn villagers a long distance away from their original bed.
-You could use an automatic minecart system or waterway for this, and before you say it would be too cruel to do so, rest assured that the little ones will forget all about their old village less than 10 seconds after they get 36 blocks away.
+The biggest issue with breeding Villagers is that any village will eventually stop growing once there are no more unoccupied beds available for a new baby.
+This issue is best solved by sending the newborn Villagers a long distance away from their original bed.
+You could use an automatic minecart system or waterway for this.
+And before you say it would be too cruel to do so, rest assured that the little ones will forget all about their old village less than 10 seconds after they get 36 blocks away.